+Transferring Hospital:

-Transferring Hospital: Family/Caregiver or Emergency contact number: Contact number for receiving physician: 10% of IV t-PA dose is administered via a one minute IV push, then the rest drips in over one hour.
+Family/Caregiver or Emergency contact number: \

+Contact number for receiving physician:

+10% of IV t-PA dose is administered via a one minute IV push, then the rest drips in over one hour.
 This must be followed by 50 ml normal saline - infused at the same rate to clear the t-PA from the IV tubing and ensure maximum dose infused.
-No other medications through t-PA infusion line.
-It is important to note the start and end time of IV t-PA Perform and document Vital Signs and Neurological E (EMS Neurological Exam = Cincinnati Pre-Hospital Stro □ From start of IV t-PA: every 15 minutes x 2 ho destination hospital PRN for SBP >180 or DBP >105 mmHg: ☐ Consider IV Labetalol 10 mg IV over minutes ☐ Recheck in 5 minutes, may repeat one time PRN for SBP <120 mmHg: ☐ HOB flat ☐ Discontinue antihypertensive medications PRN for SBP <90 mmHg: □ 1 liter Normal Saline - wide open rate □ Notify receiving hospital
+No other medications through t-PA infusion line. \\\\It is important to note the start and end time of IV t-PA\\\

+- 1. Perform and document Vital Signs and Neurological Exam: - (EMS Neurological Exam = Cincinnati Pre-Hospital Stroke Scale and Glasgow Coma Scale with pupil exam) □ From start of IV t-PA: every 15 minutes x 2 hours, then every 30 minutes x 6 hours, or until arrival at destination hospital

 - 2. Continuous cardiac monitoring - 3.
-Continuous pulse oximetry monitoring - ☐ Apply oxygen by nasal cannula or mask to maintain Sp02 >94% - 4.
-Monitor for acute worsening conditions and decline in neurologic status (new headache or nausea, decline in mental status, vomiting, signs of bleeding, or angioedema): - ☐ FIRST stop IV tPA then call receiving facility. - 5.
+Continuous pulse oximetry monitoring - □ Apply oxygen by nasal cannula or mask to maintain Sp02 >94% - 4.
+Monitor for acute worsening conditions and decline in neurologic status (new headache or nausea, decline in mental status, vomiting, signs of bleeding, or angioedema):

+FIRST stop IV tPA then call receiving facility. - 5.
 Strict NPO including medication and ice chips

 Contact receiving facility with cardiac or blood pressure issues or acute worsening conditions or decline in neurological status.
 Tell the operator you need the stroke physician on-call emergently.